researchgate/react-intersection-observer/README.md

 ### No bookkeeping

-It's built with compatibility in mind, adhering 100% to the [native API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API#Intersection_observer_options) implementation and DSL, but without any of the additional bookkeeping work.
+It's built with compatibility in mind, adhering 100% to the [native API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API#Intersection_observer_options) implementation and DSL, but takes care of all the bookkeeping work for you.

 Instances and nodes are managed internally so that any changes to the passed options or tree root reconciliation cleans up and re-observes nodes on-demand to avoid any unexpected memory leaks.